Health Care

 Republicans were unable to repeal and replace Obamacare, so they are undermining it and making it even worse.
 A much simpler Medicare for all solution would be a great improvement on Obamacare.
 If Republicans cannot at least improve what we have, they should do nothing at all.
 Based on their performance, they should be voted out of office as soon as possible.

 A Medicare-for-All system could save an enormous amount by bringing expenses in line with the rest of the developed world, and it could cover everyone.
 It would likely slow the ongoing collapse of the middle class.
 Even the CEO of Aetna thinks it’s a good idea.
-The bill for the public service would be much less that the private bill.
+The bill for the public service would be much less than the private bill.

 Countries with Universal Healthcare 2023